iamsandeeprSand/Airbnb_Analysis/README.md

 - **Streamlit**: Creation of the graphical user interface.

 ## Workflow
-1. **Database Connection**:
+1. **Database Connection**
       Establish a connection to the MongoDB Atlas to retrieve the Airbnb dataset.
-2. **Data Cleaning and Prep**:
+2. **Data Cleaning and Prep**
       Clean the data by handling missing values, removing duplicates, and ensuring consistency for EDA and visualization.
-3. **Streamlit Application**:
+3. **Streamlit Application**
       Develop an interactive web app using geospatial data for Airbnb.
-4. **Price Analysis**:
+4. **Price Analysis**
       Analyze pricing variations across locations, property types, and seasons.
 Create dynamic plots for trend exploration.
-5. **Dashboard Creation**:
+5. **Dashboard Creation**
       Utilize Tableau or Power BI to create a comprehensive dashboard presenting key insights from the analysis.

 ## Dashboard & Visualizations
 - **Streamlit App**: